Agro's Cartoon Connection

-Agro's Cartoon Connection was an Australian children's television show that aired on the Seven Network from 1990 to 1997.
+Agro's Cartoon Connection is an Australian children's television show that aired on the Seven Network from 1990 to 1997.
 Shown on weekday mornings, it was primarily hosted by Agro, a puppet played by comedian Jamie Dunn.
 It was originally filmed at BTQ7 from 1990 to 1996, after which it moved to ATN7 in 1997.

 History

 Over the years the show had a number of co-hosts including Ann-Maree Biggar, Terasa Livingstone, Holly Brisley, Michael R Gibson (who was known to the audience by the nickname "Gibbo") and guest hosts Ian Calder and Stacey Thomson.

-It began as Seven's Super Saturday, later becoming The Super Saturday Show, which only aired on Saturday mornings and was originally only broadcast in Brisbane.
+Its origins can be traced back to Seven's Super Saturday, later becoming The Super Saturday Show in 1989, which only aired on Saturday mornings and was originally only broadcast in Brisbane.

 It followed on from a show called The Cartoon Connection which had been hosted for many years previously by Michael Horrocks and Alex Wileman, Wileman went on to do New South Wales lottery broadcasts.

-The show consisted of playing a variety of cartoons including Popeye and Son, Samurai Pizza Cats and Sailor Moon while including small editorials presented between the cartoons in a variety of segments.
+The show consisted of playing a variety of cartoons including Samurai Pizza Cats and Magic Knight Rayearth while including small editorials presented between the cartoons in a variety of segments.
 One such example included Ian Calder appearing in a regular segment acting as a character, one of his more popular being Crikey the Clown where he would walk around the streets of Brisbane in an aggressive manner asking questions to anyone he met.